Durza75/MechaCar_Statistical_Analysis/README.md

 The current manufacturing data suggests that the design specification is met for all manufacturing lots in total.
 In Figure 3, we see that the total variance is approximately 62.29 PSI.

 Each lot individually tells a different story.
-Lot 1 and Lot 2 are in compliance with a variance of 0.98 and 7.47 PSI respectively, but Lot 3 is out of scope with a variance of 170.29 PSI (Figure 4).
+Lots 1 and 2 are in compliance with a variance of 0.98 and 7.47 PSI respectively, but Lot 3 is out of scope with a variance of 170.29 PSI (Figure 4).

 #### Figure 3: Suspension Coil PSI Total Summary
 ![](Images/d2_total_summary.png)